Symptoms of myeloma

 - tiredness, shortness of breath or a racing heart, caused by a low level of red blood cells (anaemia)

-- kidney problems, caused by the excess amounts of paraprotein produced by the myeloma cells.
-The symptoms of kidney problems include frothy urine, passing too much or too little urine, nausea, weight loss or fluid retention
+- kidney problems, which may be caused by excess amounts of paraprotein produced by the myeloma cells.
+The symptoms of kidney problems may include frothy urine (wee or pee), passing too much or too little urine, nausea (feeling sick), weight loss or fluid retention (puffiness or swelling in the body)

 - feeling sick, drowsy or confused, because of too much calcium in the blood (hypercalcaemia)

 - abnormal blood counts, because myeloma cells may stop the bone marrow from making enough normal blood cells.

-Other conditions can also cause these symptoms, so not everyone with these changes will have myeloma.
-However, if you are concerned or the symptoms are ongoing, see your general practitioner (GP) for a check-up.
+Other conditions can cause these symptoms, so these changes do not mean you definitely have myeloma.
+If you are worried or have ongoing symptoms, see your general practitioner (GP).

 View the Cancer Council NSW editorial policy.